Nektar Therapeutics (NKTR) Shares Decline Despite Market Challenges

 NKTR’s Market Performance

-NKTR’s stock has seen a -6.50% decrease for the week, with a -20.77% drop in the past month and a -75.31% fall in the past quarter.
-The volatility ratio for the week is 8.53%, and the volatility levels for the past 30 days are at 9.37% for Nektar Therapeutics The simple moving average for the last 20 days is -11.19% for NKTR’s stock, with a simple moving average of -72.81% for the last 200 days.
+NKTR’s stock has seen a -6.99% decrease for the week, with a -27.27% drop in the past month and a -76.32% fall in the past quarter.
+The volatility ratio for the week is 6.89%, and the volatility levels for the past 30 days are at 8.42% for Nektar Therapeutics The simple moving average for the last 20 days is -10.50% for NKTR stock, with a simple moving average of -73.27% for the last 200 days.

 Analysts’ Opinion of NKTR